eraybasar/pesdk-docs/_guides/ios/v7/concepts/serialization.md

 ---
 layout: guides/content
 title: &title Serialization # title as shown in the menu and
+description: The PhotoEditor SDK for iOS provides an option for serialization and deserialization, allowing your users to save and revise their work anytime.
 menuitem: *title
 order: 0
 platform: ios